dreamcatcher-tech/network/Inbox/2025-09-06 1310 is a face just a port.md

 allow the debug param 'port' and we'll just redirect to any port we like.

 a face is intended to interacted with by other agents.  a port is classical app interactions.

+views should really be registerd, and have a type like http, or tcp or whatever.